rhine3/audiomoth-guide/guide.md

 * You can extend your recorder's storage space by using triggered recording (see [Advanced settings information](#advanced-settings)).

-# Apply recording schedule to your AudioMoth

-After you have configured the program that you want to use, you must load it onto an AudioMoth that contains batteries.
-Because the AudioMoth doesn’t have an onboard battery, if the batteries fall out, the programming and set time will be lost. **The AudioMoth must be reprogrammed if the batteries fall out.**
-* If you switch the AudioMoth to CUSTOM mode and its red and green lights flash simultaneously, this means that the AudioMoth is not able to record.
-One cause of this is the AudioMoth's batteries falling out.
-* If turned to DEFAULT mode after the batteries come out, the AudioMoth's behavior differs depending on what firmware is installed.
-  * Firmware < 1.4.2: record for 10 seconds on, 5 seconds off
-  * Firmware 1.4.2 and after: record continuously, ignoring sleep/duration settings

-There are two ways to apply recording schedules to AudioMoths: using the configuration app and using a new phone app made by Rainforest Connection.
+# Recording

+After creating your configuration, you will plug the AudioMoth into your computer, and set the current time and desired recording schedule via the app interface.

+## Save and load configuration

+TODO: update

+Firmware versions 1.4.0 and later save the schedule description to the AudioMoth's microSD card to allow easier recordkeeping.
+This is saved when recordings are made, not when the AudioMoth itself is programmed.

+Additionally, you may save the completed schedule as a file for later reference, reuse, copying, and sharing.
+Clicking a saved configuration file itself may not correctly open the program.
+Instead, open the saved program through the configuration app itself.
+Select the menu option AudioMoth > Open Configuration.

-## Configuration app
+## Apply configuration
-Follow the settings below to save the recording schedule to your AudioMoth:

-* Turn switch to CUSTOM mode briefly.
-* Make sure both red and green LED lights flash.
-This means that your batteries are correctly connected to your AudioMoth, and the program will successfully save on the AudioMoth.
+On firmware v1.5.0 and beyond, applying the configuration to the AudioMoth once saves the configuration on the AudioMoth even if the batteries are lost.
+On previous firmware versions, this step did not save the configuration to the microSD card, and it would be lost if the batteries were disconnected.

 * Set switch on AudioMoth to USB/OFF mode.
 * Plug into computer via microUSB.
 * Verify that the AudioMoth is plugged in: the date, time, and recorder information on the programming app will switch from "grayed out" to black.
 * Press green "Configure AudioMoth" button in the programming app.
 This saves the recording program to the AudioMoth, and sets the AudioMoth's internal clock to your computer's time in UTC.
 * The AudioMoth now has a CUSTOM recording schedule.
 When ready to deploy, move AudioMoth switch to CUSTOM.

+TODO: can you load a configuration from the microSD card?

+TODO: update this for v 1.5.0; indicate any differences for earlier firmware

+TODO: is there an easy way to make sure batteries are correctly connected? / the AudioMoth is correctly programmed?
+Used to be: * If you switch the AudioMoth to CUSTOM mode and its red and green lights flash simultaneously, this means that the AudioMoth is not able to record.
+One cause of this is the AudioMoth's batteries falling out.

+## Set the time

+The time is automatically set when you set the configuration.
+However, if the batteries fall out, the time will be lost.
+There are three ways to set the time without changing the configuration:

+### Configuration app

+### Time app

-## Phone app
+### Phone app

-TODO: add information

-# Turn on the recorder
+## Switch on the recorder

-# Recording modes

 The AudioMoth has a switch on the device for accessing its three modes: USB/OFF, DEFAULT, and CUSTOM.

+### USB/OFF
+This mode has two purposes.
-### This mode is used when the AudioMoth is not recording (OFF).
-The flip should also be switched to this mode when plugging the AudioMoth into the computer to apply a recording schedule or update firmware (USB).
+* USB: When the AudioMoth is plugged into the computer via USB, The switch should also be switched to this mode when plugging the AudioMoth into the computer to apply a recording schedule or update firmware (USB).
+* OFF: When not plugged into the computer, the recorder is in a low-power state, but continues to keep time.

+### DEFAULT
+The DEFAULT mode generally causes the AudioMoth to turn on and start recording immediately.
-* **DEFAULT**: The behavior in DEFAULT mode depends on the firmware version applied to the AudioMoth and whether the AudioMoth has been programmed.
-In general, it results in the AudioMoth turning on and starting to record immediately.
-The DEFAULT mode can be used before programming a recording schedule to the AudioMoth.
-In earlier versions of the firmware, the DEFAULT mode causes the AudioMoth to record with an on/off cycle.
-On firmware v.
-1.5.0 and above, this mode simply causes the AudioMoth to start recording
+* Behavior in DEFAULT mode depends on the firmware version applied to the AudioMoth and whether the AudioMoth has been programmed.

-* **CUSTOM**: In CUSTOM mode, the AudioMoth also cycles through recording/sleeping, but only within "recording periods" that you have already configured.
-For instance, you could set the AudioMoth to record a minute-long file every 10 minutes for the first 6 hours after sunset.
-The CUSTOM mode can only be used when the AudioMoth has a recording schedule programmed onto it using the AudioMoth configuration app.

-Use the AudioMoth configuration app to create a custom recording schedule for your AudioMoth.
-After creating your configuration, you will plug the AudioMoth into your computer, and set the current time and desired recording schedule via the app interface.
-For a simple and intuitive introduction to this process, see the [Open Acoustic Devices Config App Guide](https://www.openacousticdevices.info/config-app-guide).
-For more in-depth information, read the steps below.
+* Firmware 1.4.2 and after: Record continuously, ignoring sleep/duration settings
+  * If AudioMoth has been configured, uses the same sample rate and gain level of the configuration
+* Firmware < 1.4.2: Create recordings with sleep interspersed
+  * If AudioMoth schedule is configured, uses with the sleep/duration settings of that configuration
+  * If AudioMoth schedule is not, record for 10 seconds on, 5 seconds off

+### CUSTOM
+This is the mode used to record according to the custom configuration.
 Note that the switch is fragile and snaps off easily.
 A slow, careful, and firm touch reduces disappointing switch snapping when turning the AudioMoth on and off.
 If your switch has snapped, it is possible to [replace the switch slider](https://www.openacousticdevices.info/support/device-support/simple-audiomoth-switch-repair).

 The AudioMoth can be turned on in two ways: DEFAULT mode (move switch to the right) or CUSTOM mode (move switch to the left).